Prograda/Skybolt/docs/configuration.md

 # Configuration
 ## Engine Settings
-Engine settings are stored in a `Settings.json` json file, which may be manually edited with a text editor, or edited in the `SkyboltQtApp` using the `Tools->Settings` dialog.
+Engine settings are stored in a `Settings.json` json file.

 The settings file can be loaded by Skybolt applications with the `--settingsFile` commandline option.
 If the option is not specified, a default `Settings.json` in the Operating System user's home directory will be used.
 On windows, this is located at `C:/Users/%USERNAME%/AppData/Local/Skybolt/Settings.json`.